Wiwun/DevActivity/README.md

 DevActivity
 ===========

+#Introduction

+DevActivity is a sample spring boot application that offer a Ajax/Rest html interface to solve the foolowing problems:

+>Given: N integers separated with a semicolon (duplicates are allowed).
+>Remove the duplicates from the given list and find the (N/3)-th largest element in the modified list.

+>Example:
+>List of integers: 1;9;5;7;2;5;2;1.
+>Length of the list N is 8, so N/3 is 2.
+Second largest element must be found.
+When duplicates are removed,
+>the list becomes 1;9;5;7;2.
+Therefore, the answer is 7, because 7 is the second largest element in the
+>modified list.

 #Compile from sources:

 To compile you need Maven3 and JDK 1.7 installed in your system.
 To install maven you can follow theses instruction here: http://maven.apache.org/download.cgi#Installation

-* Download or clone the sources from github at https://github.com/Wiwun/DevActivity
+1. Download or clone the sources from github at https://github.com/Wiwun/DevActivity
-* Open a shell in DevActivity/reactor folder  and run maven goal package ie:
+2. Open a shell in DevActivity/reactor folder  and run maven goal package ie:

 ```
 C:\Users\Louis-Rene\Documents\GitHub\DevActivity\reactor>mvn package